-When you get called in for an interview, you need to make sure your online and print portfolios are up to date, you need to make sure that your resume and references are current, and you need to be prepared to answer all kinds of challenging copywriting-specific questions.
+When you get called in for an interview, you need to make sure your online and print portfolios are up to date, you need to make sure that your resume and references are current, and you need to be prepared to answer all kinds of copywriting-specific questions.

 Portfolio-Specific Interview Questions

 Let’s start with the portfolio questions.
 After you bring out your print portfolio to display your best work, you can expect questions like these:

 – Which piece is your favorite and why?

 Now, obviously, your favorite piece is entirely up to you, but make sure that the reasons behind why it’s your favorite convey something.
 “It’s my favorite because it’s so clever” isn’t nearly as impactful as “It’s my favorite because it’s written in a voice that was a slight departure from the client’s past pieces and it was wildly effective.”

 – What work have you done that’s most similar to our work?

 Before you go into an interview, you’ll want to do as much research on the company as possible and have a firm grasp on the kind of work that they’re doing, the clients they work with and the audiences they target.
 Choose a piece form your portfolio that relates as closely to these as possible.

 – Which piece came out of your most challenging project?